 By: Emile L’Eplattenier, Fit Small Business

-We all know marketing can help build a loyal customer base and bolster sales, but many real estate agents are still shying away from marketing for fear of the cost.
-Sure, a mega-marketing budget has helped many products (and the people behind them) become household names, but you don’t need to hire the top marketing firm—or pay a lot—to effectively reach new clients in your area.
+We all know marketing can help build a loyal customer base and bolster sales, but many real estate agents are still shying away from advertising for fear of the cost.
+Sure, a mega-advertising budget has helped many products (and the people behind them) become household names, but you don’t need to hire the top marketing firm—or pay a lot—to effectively reach new clients in your area.
 There are several good ways to market yourself both online and off, on any budget.

 Don’t overlook local, traditional forms of marketing when developing your marketing plan.
 Advertising around your area can be an affordable way to reach a good amount new clients very quickly.

 One way to get started is with open house signage.
 It can be difficult to get people to sign up for your email list or to follow your online listings.
 Luckily for you, there are plenty of nosy neighbors, which means potential future clients.
 It would be best to make an effort to get them through the door of your next open house.
 Although they may not be looking for a new house right now, they might be in the future...and you’ll be the one they go to.

 There is a variety of open house signage that you can use to boost traffic to your listing, from A-Frame Signs to Feather Flags.
 Each type has its pros and cons, and ideal usage scenarios.
 You’ll want to place your main sign on the front lawn, where people driving by can see it and read it.

 If you have large fences or bushes, or the house is located in a heavily wooded area, you’ll need to take that into consideration when placing your signs.
 More signs within a certain radius of the property can help boost traffic as well.
 Open house signage is a great way to advertise locally and get the traffic you’re hoping for.